Code-Screen/Code-Screen.github.io/docs/templates.md

 * `{repoUrl}` - The link to the candidate's private repo on GitHub.
 * `{dateTimeToBeginTestDisplayValue}` - The date time the candidate has until to begin the test, e.g. "11th November at 18:30 (UTC)".
 This is always displayed in the UTC timezone.
 * `{timeToCompleteTestBeginsDisplayValue}` - The number of hours/days the candidate has to complete the test from when they <br> begin the test, e.g. "3 hours", "1 day", etc.
+* `{comments}` - The list of comments that have been left on the candidate's GitHub repo when feedback is given/changes are requested.

 ### Editing the From Email Address